Marty (film): Plot

-Marty Piletti is an Italian-American butcher who lives in The Bronx with his mother.
-Unmarried at 34, the good-natured but socially awkward Marty faces constant badgering from customers, family and friends to settle down ("You ought to be ashamed of yourself") as they point out all his brothers and sisters are married, most of them with children.
+Marty Piletti is an Italian-American butcher who lives in The Bronx with his widowed mother.
+Unmarried at 34, the good-natured but socially awkward Marty faces constant badgering from customers, family, and friends to settle down as they point out that all of his brothers and sisters are married, most of them with children.
 Not averse to marriage but disheartened by his lack of prospects, Marty has reluctantly resigned himself to bachelorhood.

-After being harassed by his mother into going to the Stardust Ballroom one Saturday night, Marty connects with Clara, a plain high school science teacher, who is weeping outside on the roof after being abandoned by her blind date.
+After being badgered by his mother into going to the Stardust Ballroom one Saturday night, Marty connects with Clara, a plain high school science teacher, who is weeping outside on the roof after her blind date abandoned her.
 Marty and Clara spend the evening together dancing, walking the busy streets, and talking in a diner.
 Marty eagerly spills out his life story and ambitions, and they encourage each other.
 He takes Clara to his house, where he awkwardly tries to kiss her and is rebuffed.
-Clara explains she just didn't know how to handle the situation; she does like him and wants to see him again.
+Clara explains that she just did not know how to handle the situation; she likes Marty and wants to see him again.
 They kiss briefly and embrace.

-At this point, Marty's mother returns, not pleased to see her son with a strange woman.
-Clara joins a brief chat with her and Marty, but Mrs. Piletti clearly does not care for her or her opinions.
+Marty's mother returns, displeased to see her son with a strange woman.
 Marty takes Clara home by bus, promising to call her at 2:30 the next afternoon, after Mass.
 Overjoyed on his way back home, he punches the bus stop sign and weaves between the cars, looking for a cab instead.